sloganking/FbxToMimic/README.md

 # FbxToMimic [Not Yet Working]

-## Notice
-- Documentation quality needs to be increased for easier group work
-- This project is being developed in Ubuntu 18.04.2 LTS

 ## Goal

 The [DeepMimic project](https://github.com/xbpeng/DeepMimic) currently offers no way to import custom reference motions.
 This is shown in [DeepMimic issue #23](https://github.com/xbpeng/DeepMimic/issues/23).
 This project aims to transfer animation data from .FBX files into DeepMimic Motion files.
 Motion files can then be used to Train DeepMimic skills.